elixir-lang/elixir/lib/elixir/pages/Library Guidelines.md

 If the module you want to invoke a function on has a long name, such as `SomeLibrary.Namespace.MyLib`, and you find it verbose, you can leverage the `alias/2` special form and still refer to the module as `MyLib`.

-While there are many situations where using a module is required, `use` should be skipped when all it does is to `import` or `alias` a module.
-In a nutshell, `alias` is simpler and clearer than `import`, and `import` is simpler and clearer than `use`.
+While there are situations where `use SomeModule` is necessary, `use` should be skipped when all it does is to `import` or `alias` other modules.
+In a nutshell, `alias` should be preferred, as it is simpler and clearer than `import`, while `import` is simpler and clearer than `use`.

 ### Avoid macros